 Sunn Hemp

 Sunn Hemp is a relatively new cover crop for New York.
 Seed availability and cost improved a lot about 2016.
-This tropical legume was not much tested in northern climates like New York earlier.
-It has proven to grow very well during the heat of summer.
+Since then, this tropical legume has proven to grow very well during the heat of summer.
 Sunn hemp produces a lot of biomass and can grow over 7 feet tall.
+Often paired with sorghum-sudangrass.

 Land Preparation